tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

-Other than requiring that TIPs have a consistent TIP Header Preamble and a [Change History Section](#change-history-section), the rest of the TIP document can be customized according to whatever is needed to capture the decision(s), as deemed appropriate by the Authors and the Arbiter.
+Other than requiring that TIPs have a consistent TIP Header Preamble and a [Change History Section](#change-history-section), the rest of the TIP document can be customized according to whatever is needed to capture the decision(s), as deemed appropriate by the Authors, the Expert Reviewer, and the Tari Council.

 To help guide Authors, future ready-made templates may be created.
 At the time of writing, none are available, but existing TIPs may be used as an example.